robertmuth/Cwerg/FE/Docs/ast.md

 ### ExprLen (len)
-Length of array or slice
+Length of vec or span

     Result type is `uint`.

 Fields:
-* container [NODE]: array and slice
+* container [NODE]: vec and span

 ### ExprNarrow (narrow_as)